foam-framework/foam2/tutorial/phonecat/3d-navigation.md

 ---
 layout: tutorial-phonecat
-permalink: /tutorial/phonecat/5-navigation/
+permalink: /tutorial/phonecat/3d-navigation/
-tutorial: 5
+tutorial: 3d
 ---
+# **Part III - Applied Learning d.
+Navigation**

-Often, you'll be using one of FOAM's generic controllers, which can handle navigation for you.
-In this tutorial, we'll do navigation by hand to demonstrate custom UI components, and other concepts.
+FOAM's generic controllers can handle the navigation of your app.
+In this tutorial, you'll do navigation by hand to demonstrate custom UI components, and other concepts.

+# **TUTORIAL APPLICATION**

-We'll begin by expanding the `Controller` to make the decision of whether to show us a single phone's page or the list.
+**STEP #1.** Expand the `Controller` to make the decision of whether to show  a single phone's page or the list.
 Expand it to look like this:

 {% highlight js %}
 foam.CLASS({